Carol (film): Plot

 During the Christmas season of 1952, aspiring photographer Therese Belivet is working in Frankenberg's department store in Manhattan.
 She meets a glamorous woman, Carol Aird, who is searching for a doll for her daughter, Rindy.
 At Therese's recommendation, Carol purchases a model train set instead.
 When Carol departs, she leaves her gloves on the counter.
 Therese mails them to her using Frankenberg's sales slip with Carol's name and address.

 Therese's boyfriend, Richard, wants her to go to France with him, hoping they will marry, but she is ambivalent about their relationship.
-A common friend, Dannie, invites Therese to his workplace, The New York Times, and offers to introduce her to a photo editor friend.
+A mutual friend, Dannie, invites Therese to his workplace, The New York Times, and offers to introduce her to a photo editor friend.
 Meanwhile, Carol is going through a difficult divorce from her husband, Harge.
 Carol calls Frankenberg's to thank the clerk who returned the gloves and invites Therese to lunch.
 Therese visits Dannie and he kisses her, but she becomes uncomfortable and leaves.

 Carol invites Therese to her home in New Jersey.
 She stops to purchase a Christmas tree, and Therese takes candid photographs of her.
 Harge arrives unexpectedly to take Rindy to Florida for Christmas; he becomes suspicious of Therese, as Carol had an affair years before with her friend Abby.
 Therese witnesses their argument.
 After Rindy leaves, a distressed Carol takes Therese to the train station so she can return home.

 Carol calls to apologize to Therese and they meet at her apartment, where Carol surprises her with a suitcase containing a gift of a Canon camera and film.
 Carol has learned that Harge is petitioning the judge to consider a "morality clause" against her, threatening to expose her homosexuality and give him full custody of Rindy.
 She decides to take a road trip to escape the stress of the divorce proceedings and invites Therese to join her.
 Richard accuses Therese of being infatuated with Carol and predicts Carol will soon tire of her.
 The two argue and their relationship comes to an end.
 On the second night of the trip, Therese meets a traveling salesman, Tommy Tucker.